tedz2usa/pbd_demo/README.md

 --------------------------
 * Using 'rest_client' gem to perform get resquests of reddit listing endpoints.
 * Using a family of self-written Ruby classes to interpret JSON response format and provide useful methods to for navigation of reddit content listings.
+	- Classes enable pagination to be easily incorporated into application code.

 HTML, Forms
 -----------